dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-12/2023-12-15/readme.md

 * The main menu of JFX Central got reworked as we ran out of space, because... we added a complete new section: "Learn"!
   * You can already find a few new pages with content provided by [**Edward Nyirenda Jr.**](https://www.jfx-central.com/people/e.nyirenda), [**Gail Anderson**](https://www.jfx-central.com/people/g.anderson), and [**Frank Delporte**](https://www.jfx-central.com/people/f.delporte).
-  * In the coming weeks, months... we will be adding more of this, including new videos.
+  * In the coming weeks, months,... we will be adding more of this, including new videos.
   * [Learn JavaFX](https://www.jfx-central.com/learn-javafx): from getting started with JavaFX to all the components that are available.
 This will become the largest section.
   * [Learn JavaFX for Mobile](https://www.jfx-central.com/learn-mobile): how to create applications for Android and iPhone.
   * [Learn JavaFX on Raspberry Pi](https://www.jfx-central.com/learn-raspberrypi): build user interfaces on the Raspberry Pi to interact with electronic components.